by-jp/www.byjp.me/content/notes/twitter/3113093701836800/index.md

   latitude: 51.80878335
   longitude: -0.19940131
 ---
-WHAT?\!
-Excel 2010 has one undo history across windows?\!
+WHAT?!
+Excel 2010 has one undo history across windows?!
 WHO WOULD DO THAT?